lexej/cnn-datspect-classification/notes.md

-conda env create -f environment.yaml
+- To create conda environent with all the dependencies: `conda env create -f environment.yaml`
+-
+-